mparno/fenics-web/source/styleguides.rst

 Sphinx coding style
 ===================

 This style guide contains information on how to create documentation for FEniCS using the Sphinx documentation tool.
-The first sections are related to how the reST code should look like, then follows a section on frequently used reST and Sphinx markup as a quick reference.
+The first sections are related to how the reST code should look.
+Then, a section on some frequently used reST and Sphinx markup follows as a quick reference.
 The last two sections are guides explaining in steps how to document the programmer's reference and the demos respectively.

 Code layout
 -----------